Volunteer Officers | Scholarships | Donate/Support Us | Job Seeker Materials | Volunteer Opportunities

 || Lindsey Purington, SHRM-CP

 PIHRA Foundation supports workforce readiness in Southern California including support for education through programs such as "You and Your First Job" and human resources scholarships.
-The scholarship program attracts top students form local universities who have a commitment to enter the human resources field.
+The scholarship program attracts top students from local universities who have a commitment to enter the human resources field.
 Recipients are selected on a competitive basis by a committee of seasoned PIHRA members who are themselves part time university instructors.

 The PIHRA Foundation is a 501c3 nonprofit corporation serving Southern California communities.
 The PIHRA Foundation was established in partnership with the Professionals in Human Resources Association (PIHRA).
 The PIHRA Foundation is continuing its fund raising activities in order to have the resources to carry out its various programs.